Shuunen/snippets/manuals/logitech-r400-remap.md

  KEYBOARD_KEY_070029=up      # was "presentation"
  KEYBOARD_KEY_070037=down    # was "displaytoggle"
 ```
-As previous note, because 07003e & 070029 are the same button, I gaved them the same output *up* key.
+As previously noted, because 07003e & 070029 are the same button, I gaved them the same output *up* key.
 The 7004b & 7004e does not appears here by default, maybe because they are native PAGEUP & PAGEDOWN inputs and not related to "Logitech Presenter R400".
 Let's add them :
 ```
  KEYBOARD_KEY_07004b=left   # freshly added
  KEYBOARD_KEY_07004e=right  # freshly added
 ```

-## 3. Re-loading *(new)* rules
+## 3. Reloading *(new)* rules
 ```
 sudo udevadm hwdb --update
 ```
-Then by using the same event id we choosed before, here **event id 9** :
+Then by using the same event id we chose before, here **event id 9** :
 ```
 sudo udevadm trigger /dev/input/event9
 ```